 Drilling continues at Cerro Quema with one rig currently in operation.
-As of the date of this MD&A, a total of 2,101 metres in 8 holes have been drilled in 2018.
+As of the date of this MD&A, a approximately 2,500 metres in 9 holes have been drilled in 2018.

 On March 22, 2018, a Company news release reported results from 2018 exploration at Caballito, including the first three holes drilled in 2018.
 All were drilled within or adjacent to the chargeability anomaly that was outlined in an Induced Polarization (IP) survey completed in 2018.